evanx/redex/test/cases/serviceRegistry/README.md

    }
 }
 ```
+This performs the following steps:
-- register information in the hashes for our adopted unique `id` e.g. `expiry` time
+- register information in the map for our adopted unique `id,` especially the address e.g. `localhost:8080`
 - add the `id` to the Redis set of available instances e.g for discovery by load balancer

+Note that we `hmset` the registration first, and then add the `id` to the discovery set.
+Therefore when the service instance `id` is discovered by another processor, it is sure to find the address in the registration map for this instance.

 ## Running